 - Build a Social Media Plan That Actually Makes Money with Ryan Deiss

 - Hype Your Brand on Instagram with Sue B. Zimmerman

 If you feel comfortable in front of a camera, YouTube might be a great income source for your art business.

-Not only will you be able to reach a larger audience online, but if your videos are popular enough you can make some decent money from ads and sponsorships.
+Not only will you reach a broader audience online, but if your videos are popular enough, you can make some decent money from ads and sponsorships.